 Hollywood is widely known as the heart of the cinema industry.
 It is here where the majority of big blockbuster movies are born, and where you will find plenty of interesting tours and film studios.
 However, there is likely to be plenty about Hollywood that you might not already know!

-Therefore, let’s take a run through some of the more fascinating facts about Hollywood which are worth sharing and learning more about.
+Therefore, let’s take a run through some of the more fun facts about Hollywood which are worth sharing and learning more about.
 Who knows – you may start seeing Tinseltown in a completely different light!

 Believe it or not, movie theatres were actually illegal in Hollywood for a time.
 This law stood in place until around 1910, when things really started to pick up pace, and when the area and Los Angeles first became one and the same.

 3. A space on the walk is somewhat costly.

 Hollywood is, of course, well-known for the walk of fame.
 This is where you will likely find the majority of famous people across stage and screen commemorated with their own miniature plaques.
 However, did you know that the owners of these stars actually pay for them outright?
 It will likely cost you around $30,000 to earn a spot.